XinFinOrg/XDC-DeFi-Hackathon/Web3-Play-Physics/README.md

 Details:

+1a.
+XDC network: XDC network for borrowing WRLDS balls and sharing Physics videos via streaming channels: Borrowing XDC funds for borrowing WRLDS balls and creating custom content or new lesson plans for teach Physics using AR/VR activities: https://github.com/aspiringdevapps/Water-ICM/tree/main/Solution-Model-ICM-Planner/XDC-network
+We allow educators, designers and developers to set up an XDC account, send funds, and apply for community grants to create custom content or AR/VR activities to teach Physics in a fun or engaging manner.
+XDC funds are also used for borrowing WRLDS or other iot balls.

-1. Covalent API endpoint: There 5 endpoint API that currently used on the Web3 Play Physics dashboard.
+1b.
+Covalent API endpoint: There 5 endpoint API that currently used on the Web3 Play Physics dashboard.

 Get Block Height - to convert timestamp to block id